Click on a service for full details.

 A marriage certificate is an official document that proves that you’re married.
 A spouse can use this certificate to change their registered name with the bank, retails store accounts, and their ID and driver’s licence.

-To prevent fraudulent marriages in South Africa, the Department of Home Affairs has created a facility that allows you to check whether you are married.
+To prevent fraudulent marriages in South Africa, the Department of Home Affairs allows you to check your marital status via SMS.

-In South Africa, the definition of a customary marriage is one that is "negotiated, celebrated or concluded according to any of the systems of indigenous African customary law which exist in South Africa".
-This does not include marriages concluded in Hindu, Muslim or other religious rites.
+A customary marriage is one that’s "negotiated, celebrated or concluded according to any of the systems of indigenous African customary law which exist in South Africa".
+This doesn’t include marriages concluded in Hindu, Muslim or other religious rites.

-Boys under 18 and girls under 15 cannot get married without special permission and anyone under the age of 21 has to get their parents' permission befor
+Boys under 18 and girls under 15 cannot get married without special permission and anyone under the age of 21 has to get their parents' permission before they can get married.